DeepRegNet/DeepReg/docs/source/docs/configuration.md

       scales: [1, 2]
 ```

-The default losses require the following arguments:
+The default losses require the following arguments.
+Additional arguments should be added
+at the same indent level:

 - `dice`: Calls a Dice loss on the labels, requires the following arguments: